michael365de/github.io/content/post/learning-csharp-part1.md

 After two evenings and about 5 hours I have now completed the first of seven modules and earned my first badge :-) I will write about my experience with the other modules after I have completed them.

+It´s fun to learn this language and I think it will be valuable skill that expands my capabilities to build solutions outside of (or next to) PowerApps.

 If you are eager to learn C#, then this is a great course to get started.